schokotets/sendtime/README.md

 1) The DST parameter is useful for fixed-installation clocks, so they could have a button for DST/Non-DST switching.

+## Setup
+When running from source, install [Go](https://golang.org) on your pc.

+Open the command line and install all go dependencies.

+`go get go.bug.st/serial github.com/jacobsa/go-serial/serial`

 ## Procedure
-* unless already done, install all go dependencies using `go get go.bug.st/serial github.com/jacobsa/go-serial/serial`
 * attach the device to a serial interface, like usb
 * start the command line utility using `go run sendtime.go`
 * select the serial device by typing the corresponding number / confirm the selected serial device with `y`